 There must be a thorough risk assessment and method statement in place before commencement; supported by a suitable plan of work outlining the hazards, the methods by which they can be avoided and details of any residual risks that may occur.
 If necessary equipment will be inspected by BBC Studioworks management before use, as well as checks to ensure the correct PPE is used where required.
+BBC Studioworks will also formally audit permit use on site.

-Permit to Work system are generally used for works that typically involve:
+The Permit to Work system is used at Kelvin Hall for works that involve:

-- Asbestos Containing Material (ACMs), or locations close to ACMs;

-- Confined Space;

 - Electrical H/LV;

 - Hot Works;

 - Lone Working;

 - Working on Studio Grids;

-- Roof Work